AdobeDocs/experience-manager-learn.en/help/headless-tutorial/spa-editor/remote-spa/aem-configure.md

 Now, when the AEM project is deployed, these configurations are automatically included.

 The Sling Mapping effects AEM running on `http` and `localhost`, so only support local development.
-When deploying to AEM as a Cloud Service, similar Sling Mappings must be added that target `https` and the appropriate AEM as a Cloud Service domains.
+When deploying to AEM as a Cloud Service, similar Sling Mappings must be added that target `https` and the appropriate AEM as a Cloud Service domain/s.
 For more information, see the [Sling Mapping documentation](https://sling.apache.org/documentation/the-sling-engine/mappings-for-resource-resolution.html).

 ## Cross-Origin Resource Sharing security policies

 Next, configure AEM to protect the content so only this SPA can access the AEM content.
-C Configure [Cross-Origin Resource Sharing in AEM](https://experienceleague.adobe.com/docs/experience-manager-learn/foundation/security/develop-for-cross-origin-resource-sharing.html).
+Configure [Cross-Origin Resource Sharing in AEM](https://experienceleague.adobe.com/docs/experience-manager-learn/foundation/security/develop-for-cross-origin-resource-sharing.html).

 1. In your IDE, open the `ui.config` Maven subproject
 1. Navigate `src/main/content/jcr_root/apps/wknd-app/osgiconfig/config`